bradyscode/bradyscode/README.md

 ## 🚀 About Me
 I'm a software engineer currently working in Indiana, USA.
-I primarily work professionaly on  web applications and manage to learn as much as I can about fullstack development when I am working on personal projects.
+I primarily work professionally on  web applications and manage to learn as much as I can about full-stack development when I am working on personal projects.

 ## 🛠 Skills
-C#, .NET Core, .NET Framework, React, Vue... more to come
+C#, .NET Core, .NET Framework, React, Vue, Angular, Electron... more to come

 ## 🔗 Links